Alaska

 Alaska does not currently have a comprehensive consumer data privacy law comparable to the California Consumer Privacy Act (CCPA) or the Texas Data Privacy and Security Act (TDPSA).

 Governor Dunleavy introduced the Consumer Data Privacy Act in 2021 through HB 159 and SB 116.
-The proposed law would have granted Alaskans four new rights:
+The proposed law would have granted Alaskans four new rights: the right to know when businesses collect personal information, the right to disclose what data businesses hold, the right to delete personal information, and the right to opt out of the sale of personal information.
+The bill stalled in committee during the 32nd Legislature.

 Federal Laws That Apply in Alaska

-Because Alaska lacks a comprehensive state privacy law, several federal statutes fill important gaps:
+Because Alaska lacks a comprehensive state privacy law, several federal statutes fill important gaps.

 Employee Data Privacy in Alaska

-Alaska provides several protections for employee personal data:
+Alaska provides several protections for employee personal data.

 Personnel file access.
 Under AS 23.10.430, employers must permit current and former employees to inspect and copy their personnel files during regular business hours under reasonable rules.